 It's not a two piece affair like the Surface Pro and Surface Book 2.
 So the screen is stuck to the keyboard base with a hinge and the whole thing weighs 1.25kgs.

-Screen and ports: Makes sense
+Screen and ports: Stranger things

 Performance: A generation gap

-While that may sound a bit scary it actually lets Microsoft take control over the optimisation bit but if you’re unable to find your choice of apps on the store then you can always upgrade it to Windows 10 Pro on the fly.
+While that may sound a bit scary, it actually lets Microsoft take control over the optimisation bit but if you’re unable to find your choice of apps on the store then you can always upgrade it to Windows 10 Pro on the fly.